 Today we’re very happy to present our latest Player, the Chord Sequencer!
 In this post, I’m going to talk a little about its background and the design process.

 The last Player we did was the Bass Line Generator, and before that we’ve covered rhythms with Beat Map and Drum Sequencer.
 So doing something related to chords felt like a natural next step!
 Also, we knew that chords can be something many users struggle with from time to time.
 It’s easy to get stuck with the same chord shapes and progressions you always use–this can be true even if you have great keyboard skills (and it’s certainly true for us at Reason Studios).
 And if you don’t play a key or string instrument, it can be hard to form even basic chords.
+Reason already has a Player that does chords: Scales & Chords.
+It’s actually our most used Player, but while great, it’s also pretty limited because all chords will conform to the set key and scale.
+If you want to go from a C Major to a C Minor chord for example, you will need to change the scale, and then maybe automate that change to go back again.
+Same thing if you want chords to have different number of notes or different voicings.
+Creating an exciting chord progression can suddenly become rather cerebral and tricky.

 “Well, isn’t that always the case?” some may ask.
 “After all, this is music theory!”
 And here’s where it gets interesting: music theory is surely one of the ways to get to a musical result.
 But I think all can agree that it’s the result that matters–not the way you get there.
 There’s nothing wrong with trying out notes and chords without much knowledge of any underlying theory.
 And there are actually few hard rules in music; although a C7 resolves by the book into an F chord, there are many interesting alternatives that might fit your song better!
+This touches on a thing that we think is important: Leaving the musical choice to the user.
+We really didn’t want to do a product based on ready-made chord progressions, where someone else has made all the decisions.

 OK, so why not give the user ALL the alternatives?
 All the chords in all permutations and voicings!
 Well, there are thousands of chords–how would you know which one to choose?
 (Unless you already were a music theory expert and then you’d likely want to play the chords yourself anyway…)